-- Objective 1: Preserve and protect the best agricultural soils by encouraging Columbia County to work with the Town to develop appropriate land use regulations. - Focus new development in areas that will not adversely impact productive Objective 2: farmland in the Town. - Review development proposals for potential impacts and encroachments Objective 3: on the land needed for agriculture. - Restrict non-farm development on prime agricultural soils.
+- Objective 1: Preserve and protect the best agricultural soils by encouraging Columbia County to develop appropriate land use regulations. - Objective 2: Focus new development in areas that will not adversely impact productive farmland in the Town. - Objective 3: Review development proposals for potential impacts and encroachments on the land needed for agriculture. - Restrict non-farm development on prime agricultural soils.
 Objective 4: